Updated August 2026

 The Best Retinol for Beginners in 2026

-We tested 12 retinol products on 8 first-time users for 8 weeks.
+FaceCutie compared 12 beginner retinols on concentration, buffering format, and irritation risk.
 Here's exactly which to start with — and which beginner-marketed products to avoid.

 At a Glance